-It seems self-watering containers are all the rage.
-From super, high-end, fancy planters, to DIY planters made from buckets and plastic boxes, you can find one to work with your price range and style.
-There are a vast number of options out there and you can even make your own for not much money.
+From high-end, fancy planters to DIY planters made from buckets and plastic boxes, you can find a self-watering container to work with your price range and style.
+There are a vast number of options out there—or you can even make your own on the cheap.

-The advantages of self-watering containers are numerous and they can be the best way to grow some plants--particularly vegetables.
+Using self-watering containers can be the best way to grow some plants, particularly vegetables.
 By providing a consistent level of moisture directly to the roots of plants, self-watering containers can increase plant health and yield.
-Probably the most common mistakes gardeners make--even highly experienced gardeners--is to over-water plants.
-With a well-designed self-watering container, this won't happen.
-The plants will get just the amount of water they need to thrive.
+Probably the most common mistakes gardeners make—even highly experienced gardeners—is to over-water plants.
+With a well-designed self-watering container, the plants will get just the amount of water they need to thrive.

 Self-watering containers are also the perfect solution if you travel and can't keep up with the watering needs of your plants.
-They also work well if you have a place where you want a container, but its location makes it awkward or difficult to water.
-We have found that the harder a container is to water, the less likely we are to do it.
-We have killed many plants by forgetting to water them or dodging the chore because it is difficult or inconvenient.
+They also work well if you have a place where you want a container, but its location makes it awkward or difficult to water. \

 Self-watering containers work on a reservoir system.
 There is a water storage tank, usually at the bottom of the container, which you fill.
 There is an overflow hole, so excess water simply drains away.
 The soil soaks up the water from the bottom, so as long as you keep the reservoir filled, your plants get a consistent level of moisture, delivered directly to their roots.

-The reservoir system makes self-watering containers very water efficient.
-Because the water is stored out of the sun and wind it evaporates more slowly and there is less water loss than if you spray water on your plants.
+The reservoir system makes self-watering containers very water-efficient.
+Because the water is stored out of the sun and wind, it evaporates slowly and with less water loss than if you sprayed water on your plants.
 There is also less chance of fungus and disease because you keep water off your plants' leaves by feeding them directly through their roots.

 There are many types of self-watering containers, from decorative to purely utilitarian.
-Those that are more utilitarian, are specifically designed for vegetable container gardening and to maximize yields.
+Those that are more utilitarian are specifically designed for vegetable container gardening and to maximize yields.
 The generic name often used to describe utilitarian self-watering containers is grow box.
-There are several brands of grow boxes (one even called "Grow Box" and lots of instructions on the web for how to make your own.
+There are several brands of grow boxes and lots of instructions on the web for how to make your own.

 The Brand to Buy

-Our favorite brand of grow box is the Earthbox.
-In fact, it is our absolute favorite way to grow vegetables, especially tomatoes.
-We have had incredible yields from Earthboxes and our plants have grown to outrageous heights and have been lush and gorgeous.
-A huge advantage of the Earthbox system is that even if there is too much rain, the plants are protected from sitting in soggy soil because the soil is covered by a plastic cover--that kind of looks like a giant black shower cap.
+One favorite brand of grow box is the Earthbox.
+We have had incredible yields from Earthboxes, and our plants have grown to outrageous heights and have been lush and gorgeous.
+A huge advantage of the Earthbox system is that even if there is too much rain, the plants are protected from sitting in soggy soil because the soil is covered by a plastic cover that looks like a giant black shower cap.
 If there is too little rain, you completely control the amount of moisture by adding water to the reservoir.
 Also, you add fertilizer at the beginning of the season, when you plant your box and don't add it again for the entire summer.

 We have also had great success with The Organic Tomato Success Kit from Gardener's Supply.
-We have tried the Grow Box system which worked well but did not come in an organic version and had a huge logo printed on the soil cover, which We didn't like.
-I'm not crazy about providing advertising space in our gardens.
+We have tried the Grow Box system, which worked well but did not come in an organic version and had a huge logo printed on the soil cover.

 Our favorite decorative self-watering containers are made by a German company called Lechuza.
-Their self-watering container gardens are sleek, modern and come in fabulous colors.
+The self-watering container gardens are sleek, modern, and come in fabulous colors.
 They have a unique irrigation system that works beautifully both indoors and out.
 These planters are pricey but are gorgeous and have the quality to match the price.

 Mike Lieberman, who runs the website Urban Organic Gardener, has instructions for making your own self-watering container out of recycled 5-gallon buckets.

 There are some plants that you shouldn't put into self-watering containers.
 Succulents and cacti and any plants that like to thoroughly dry out between watering.
-It is said that many herbs won't taste as strong if they are kept in damp soil, and some, like rosemary, prefer to dry out between watering, but honestly, We can't tell the difference.
+It is said that many herbs won't taste as strong if they are kept in damp soil, and some, like rosemary, prefer to dry out between watering.
 Also, herbs and some flowers, like nasturtiums do better if they aren't in a rich and highly fertilized soil, so research your plants' requirements before putting them in self-watering containers.